SuperCam: IR spectrometer

 The infrared spectrometer, provided by France, operates in the near-infrared (1.3 to 2.6 micrometers) wavelengths and its photodiodes, or detectors, are cooled by small thermoelectric coolers to ensure that they operate between −100 °C and −50 °C at all times.
 This instrument will analyze many of the clay minerals and help unravel the history of liquid water on Mars.
 The types of clay minerals and their abundances give clues about the nature of the water that was present, whether fresh or salty, acidic or neutral pH, whether it might have been icy or warm, and whether the water was present for a long period of time.
 These are key questions to understand how habitable the surface environment was in the distant past.

-Camera/telescope
+Camera/telescope/microphone

 SuperCam's optical camera acquires high-resolution color images of samples under study, which also help determine the surface geology.
 This camera can also study how atmospheric water and dust absorb or reflect solar radiation, which may help to develop weather forecasts.
 SuperCam is also equipped with a microphone to capture the first audio recordings from the surface of Mars.
 The microphone is the same model (Knowles Corp EK) as the ones that flew to Mars on the 1998 Mars Polar Lander and the 2007 Phoenix lander.
 However, neither mission was able to record sounds.

-Spectrometers – Table
+Spectrometers

 The detectors of all four spectrometers are cooled to just below 0 °C by thermoelectric coolers.
 The photodiodes for the infrared (IR) spectrometer are further cooled to between −100 °C and −50 °C at all times.